Home » CBSE » Class 11 » NCERT Solutions for Class 11 Biology Chapter 7 – Structural Organization in Animals

 Compound epithelium: It consists of many layers of cells.
 It is involved mainly in the function of providing protection and has a limited role in secretion and absorption.

-Related: NCERT Solutions for Class 11 Biology Chapter 18 – Body Fluids and Circulation
+Related: NCERT Solutions for Class 11 Economics Chapter 10 – Comparative Development Experience of India with its Neighbours

 Examples of compound epithelium include the dry surface of the skin or moist inner lining of the buccal cavity, pharynx, pancreatic ducts, and the inner lining of ducts of salivary glands.